-Before summer’s fruits fade, Hannah Hayes goes picking and discovers that gathering a bounty of berries is no agrarian cakewalk.
+Before summer’s fruits fade, go picking and discover that gathering a bounty of berries is no agrarian cakewalk.
+Written and photographed by Hannah Hayes.

 If you’ve never picked the four to five cups of berries necessary to bake a pie, let me tell you, it’s no agrarian cakewalk.